xorrkaz/xorrkaz.github.io/ydk.md

 ```

 There's a lot of output here, and it might get confusing as to where to start.
 Let's look towards the top.
 In particular,
 note the `augment /ios:native` bit.
-This indicates that the `Cisco-IOS-XE-vlan` module augments another module that has a
+This indicates that the `vlan` sub-tree from the `Cisco-IOS-XE-vlan` module augments
-namespace of `ios`.
-If you open the `Cisco-IOS-XE-vlan.yang` file in a text editor, you will see the following close to the
+the `/ios:native/ios:vlan` sub-tree defined in another module.
+That other module has a namespace of `ios`.
+If you open
+the `Cisco-IOS-XE-vlan.yang` file in a text editor, you will see the following close to the
 top of the file:

 ```